Finiteness properties of automorphism spaces of manifolds with finite fundamental group: On the limits of Theorems and

 \subsection{Infinite generation in the homotopy groups of diffeomorphism groups}

 As mentioned in the introduction, it is known that the homotopy groups of $\BDiff_\partial(M)$ need not be finitely generated if the fundamental group is not finite.
-Perhaps the most prominent instance of this phenomenon is the high-dimensional torus:
+Perhaps the most prominent instances of this phenomenon are high-dimensional tori and solid tori: